phaserjs/phaser/README.md

 * If a Display Object with a mask contained a child with a Filter, then the child would not render.
 The WebGLFilterManager now retains state and creates a new stencil buffer as required (thanks @hightopo #1842)
 * The Filter Texture and GL Viewport are now properly resized, fixing issues with custom resolutions and filters (thanks @englercj @amadeus #2326 #2320)
 * Graphics.generateTexture has a new argument `padding` which allows you to add extra spacing onto the generated texture.
 This is useful for small Graphics objects where you find a few pixels getting sliced off the edges due to rounding issues (#1933)
 * DisplayObject._generateCachedSprite (which is called from `updateCache` or when `cacheAsBitmap` is enabled) would bitwise | 1 the bounds width and height.
 This would often lead to incorrect rounding (heights of 4 would become 5, while heights of 5 would remain 5).
-This has now been removed and the width and height are passed through Mail.ceil and then checked to make sure they aren't less than 1 pixel in either direction (thanks @alesdotio #2078)
+This has now been removed and the width and height are passed through Math.ceil and then checked to make sure they aren't less than 1 pixel in either direction (thanks @alesdotio #2078)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).